Topological Localisation in Time from PT Symmetry

-In order to achieve temporally-localised contributions at each $\mathbf{k}$, the eigenvector associated with $E_+(\mathbf{k})$ must be dominantly excited prior to the temporal interface.
-This invites consideration of how the hemispherical orientation of eigenvector at different momenta, each of which is fixed due to the $\mathcal{PT}$ symmetry, are related.
-Consider a path $P$ in momentum space from $\mathbf{k}_1$ to $\mathbf{k}_2$, such that the dispersion $E(\mathbf{k})$ has an imaginary gap at $\mathbf{k}_1$ and $\mathbf{k}_2$ and remains gapped along the path $P$.
-This path represents a gap-preserving deformation of the parity-time symmetric two-level model and therefore, must correspond to exploring a single topological phase of this model.
-It then follows that a path-connected domain $D$ of imaginary energy in momentum space has orientational order of eigenvectors: every momentum in the domain $D$ has the same hemispherical orientation of eigenvectors.
-In other words, every $E_+$ eigenvector of momenta within $D$ lies in the same hemisphere of the Bloch sphere, whilst every $E_-$ eigenvector lies within the opposing hemisphere.
-The eigenvector orientational order of the domain $D$ is a conserved quantity under deformations of the band structure that do not completely close $D$.
-In other words, the orientational order of a domain may only be changed if the domain is completely closed and reopened and thus is identified as a topological property of the domain.
+In order to guarantee temporally-localised contributions at each $\mathbf{k}$, the eigenvector associated with $E_+(\mathbf{k})$ must be dominantly excited prior to the temporal interface.
+This invites consideration of how the hemispherical orientation of eigenvectors at different momenta, each of which is fixed due to $\mathcal{PT}$ symmetry, are related.
+Consider a path $P$ in momentum space from $\mathbf{k}_1$ to $\mathbf{k}_2$, such that the dispersion $E(\mathbf{k})$ has an imaginary gap at $\mathbf{k}_1$ and $\mathbf{k}_2$, and remains gapped along the path $P$.
+This path represents a gap-preserving deformation of the zero-dimensional parity-time-symmetric two-mode model and therefore, must correspond to exploring a single topological phase of this model.
+It then follows that a path-connected domain $D$ of imaginary energy in momentum space has \emph{orientational order} of eigenvectors: every momentum in the domain $D$ has the same hemispherical orientation of eigenvectors.
+In other words, every $E_+$ eigenvector of momenta within $D$ lies in the same hemisphere, whilst every $E_-$ eigenvector lies within the opposing hemisphere.
+The orientational order of the domain $D$ is a conserved quantity under deformations of the band structure that do not completely close $D$.
+Therefore, this order may only be changed if the domain is completely closed and reopened, and thus is identified as a topological property of the domain.